🧡 Skip to main content🔍 Skip to search

 • Sticky bit

-• Permission is not set · the Trigger will execute only if selected permission is not set.
+• Permission is not set · the Trigger will execute only if the selected permission is not set.

 Actions & Permissions